HL7/cqf-measures/pages/measure-conformance.md

 Further discussion of codesystem, valueset, and code can be found in the [Using CQL Chapter](using-cql.html#3-cql-basics) of this IG, sections [3.3](using-cql.html#23-code-systems), [3.4](using-cql.html#24-value-sets), and [3.5](using-cql.html#25-codes).

-All declared valuesets and codes can be found in the `dataRequirement` elements in the Measure.
+All declared valuesets and codes can be found in the [dataRequirement](StructureDefinition-library-cqfm-definitions.html#Library.dataRequirement) elements in the Library resource referenced by the Measure.

 ```json
 "dataRequirement": [